 Certify or not certify?
 That is the question.
-As small and medium-sized businesses (SMB) evaluate talent
+As small and medium-sized businesses (SMB) evaluate talent in an effort to make the best hire, the role of advanced degrees and certifications clearly remains questionable.

 "Certifications help meet both my short-term and long-term goals," said Lockhart, who's worked in the tech field for seven years, earning about eight certifications before he was hired at Blue Cross Blue Shield four years ago and adding the rest since.
 "They help me keep abreast of current technology and, on the business side, help lay a solid foundation for the future."